lucatironi/lucatironi.github.io/_posts/2012-12-7-ruby_rails_android_app_authentication_devise_tutorial_part_three.md

 }
 {% endhighlight %}

-As you can see we are not passing the token as a GET parameter in the url but passing it to the <code>GetTasksTask</code> (that is extended from <code>UrlJsonAsyncTask</code>) thanks to the new setter method.
+As you can see we are not passing the token as a GET parameter in the url but passing it to the `GetTasksTask` (that is extended from `UrlJsonAsyncTask`) thanks to the new setter method.

 It's now time to compile the app and test it.
 Everything should run as before, but now it will be more secure!

 ## A real task

 First of all we need to get rid of our fake tasks we setup in the previous tutorial.
 Let's start creating a real model for the Task.
-We just need a <code>title</code> and a <code>completed</code> attributes.
+We just need a `title` and a `completed` attributes.
 I also associate every task to the user who creates it.

 {% highlight bash %}
 $ rails g model task user_id:integer title:string completed:boolean